LeChatP/RootAsRole/ebpf/README.md

 ## Introduction

-Capabilities aren't user-friendly at all, even for a administrator.
-Mainly because administrator cannot determine exactly what capability a program needs to run correctly.
-So to fix that difficulty there's filter system integrated in Linux kernel to listen and filter kernel calls named eBPF.
-This filter uses JIT compilation and is injected to the kernel and will let access to user-space logs and maps.
+In many cases, it is very difficult for a user or administrator to know what kind of capabilities are requested by a program.
+So we build the capable tool in order to help Linux users know discover the capabilities requested by a program.
+Our tool uses eBPF in order to intercept the cap_capable() calls in the kernel.
+This filter uses JIT compilation and is injected to the kernel and will give back information to user-space.
 More details [https://github.com/pratyushanand/learn-bpf](here)
-This tool inspect the cap_capable() call, and filter them to be the most convenient result for administrators.
+However, the kernel retruns the list of capabilities to all programs that are running on the OS.
+We have added a filtering mecanism in order to let the user see only the capabilites requested by his program.

 ## Tested Plateforms